Types of HVAC Certification

 Techs with 6 to 12 months of experience may take the HVAC Support Technician exam.

-NATE certifications are divided into three categories, each with a recommended amount of relevant work experience before taking the test.
+For Experienced Professionals: NATE certifications for experienced professionals are divided into three categories, each with a recommended amount of relevant work experience before taking the test.

 Each certification can be earned after passing two exams

-HVAC Excellence offers specialty certifications that can help graduates of vocational training programs validate specific skills to potential employers.16
+HVAC Excellence is non-profit organization that offers specialty certifications that can help graduates of vocational training programs validate specific skills to potential employers and increase career opportunities.
+Certifications include:

 Refrigerants listed as acceptable for use and application under the EPA Significant New Alternative Program (SNAP).17